 Cover and format

-In communication psychology, first impressions are crucial, and in an ESG report, the cover plays that role.
-For example, Prometey Bank’s 2012 report, produced with WWF, featured illustrations of different animal species in an unfinished style, symbolising the threat of extinction.
+From communication psychology, we know that first impressions are crucial.
+In the case of an ESG report, the cover plays that role, which is why it’s important to ensure it grabs attention and enhances the document’s credibility, encouraging readers to explore its content.
+For example, Prometey Bank’s 2012 report, produced with WWF, featured illustrations of different animal species in an unfinished style, symbolizing the threat of extinction.

 Source: Behance